-The term "academic load" refers to the number of credit hours students carry in a given semester.
-A regular, full-time load is considered to be 12-17 credit hours for the fall or spring semester and 6 credit hours for a summer session.
+The term "academic load" refers to the number of credit hours students carry in a given term.
+For Traditional students, a regular, full-time load is considered to be 12-17 credit hours for the fall or spring semester and 6 credit hours for a summer session.
+For Adult and Graduate Studies students, a regular full-time load is considered to be 12 or more credits per term (Spring, Summer, Fall).